-Director, Chairman of the Board of Directors and Chief Executive Officer
+Director, Chairman of the Board of Directors and Chief Executive Officer ethic and extensive knowledge of the oil and gas industry, to pursue disciplined investments intended to enhance stockholder value.

-Mr. Allison, age 66, has been our Chief Executive Officer since 1988.
-Mr. Allison was elected Chairman of the Board in 1997 and has been a director since 1987.
+Mr. Allison, age 67, has been our Chief Executive Officer since 1988.
+Mr. Allison was elected Chairman of the Board in 1997 and has been a director on our Board since 1987.
 From 1988 to 2013, Mr. Allison served as our President.
 From 1981 to 1987, he was a practicing oil and gas attorney with the firm of Lynch, Chappell & Alsup in Midland, Texas.

-Mr. Allison has 34 years of executive leadership experience in the oil and gas industry.
-Mr. Allison combines his educational background in business and in commercial law, along with his entrepreneurial spirit, his driven work ethic and extensive knowledge of the oil and gas industry, to pursue disciplined investments intended to enhance stockholder value.
+Mr. Allison has 35 years of executive leadership experience in the oil and gas industry.
+Mr. Allison combines his educational background in business and in commercial law, along with his entrepreneurial spirit, his driven work